tangramcompression/tangram_compression/README.md

 ## Benchmark

 Run the benchmark project, located under the "benchmark" folder in the root directory.
-Please note that, due to GitHub's storage limitations, we only provide the benchmarks dataset used for zstd-dict-22 and Tangram.
+Please note that, due to GitHub's storage limitations, we only provide the benchmarks dataset used for zstd-dict-22 and Tangram compression.

 ## Result